jan-ru/analytics-dashboard-sapui5/README.md

-# Analytics Dashboard - SAPUI5 Application
+# Analytics Dashboard - Enterprise (SAPUI5)

-A professional analytics dashboard application built with SAPUI5 framework using the Model-View-Controller (MVC) pattern and FlexibleColumnLayout for responsive navigation.
-Upload Excel files, visualize data through interactive components, and explore SAP Fiori design patterns.
+**Full-featured enterprise analytics dashboard** built with SAPUI5 framework using the Model-View-Controller (MVC) pattern and FlexibleColumnLayout for responsive navigation.

+> 💡 **Looking for a simpler version?** Check out [analytics-dashboard-legacy](https://github.com/yourusername/analytics-dashboard-legacy) for the lightweight UI5 Web Components version with zero build tools.

 ## Features